 OSAPR seeks to eliminate harm, violence, and oppression through the intersectional promotion of gender equity and social justice.
 We advocate for the compassionate, just treatment of survivors and collaborate with our Harvard community to effect attitudinal and behavioral change.

 At the Center for Wellness and Health Promotion, we cultivate individual and collective wellbeing through holistic educational experiences.
 We offer a wide range of workshops, services, and classes available to all Harvard community members.
 Schedule a massage or acupuncture appointment, try one of our exercise, meditation or yoga classes.
 There are always new ways to enhance your own wellbeing.

 Culturally competent and medically accurate sexual health information

 Help accessing resources for information or services, including STI testing, pregnancy, contraceptive options, abortion

-Supervision of SHARC (Sexual Health and Relationship Counselors)
+Supervision of SHARC Educators (Sexual Health Awareness & Relationship Communication)

 Comprehensive primary prevention programs to effect attitudinal and behavioral change

 Advocating for gender equity, sexual and reproductive autonomy, and bodily integrity as human rights